Miscarriage: Amniocentesis and chorionic villus sampling

 Amniocentesis and chorionic villus sampling (CVS) are procedures conducted to assess the fetus.
 A sample of amniotic fluid is obtained by the insertion of a needle through the abdomen and into the uterus.
 Chorionic villus sampling is a similar procedure with a sample of tissue removed rather than fluid.
 These procedures are not associated with pregnancy loss during the second trimester but they are associated with miscarriages and birth defects in the first trimester.
 Miscarriage caused by invasive prenatal diagnosis (chorionic villus sampling (CVS) and amniocentesis) is rare (about 1%).

 Surgery

 The effects of surgery on pregnancy are not well-known including the effects of bariatric surgery.
 Abdominal and pelvic surgery are not risk factors for miscarriage.
 Ovarian tumours and cysts that are removed have not been found to increase the risk of miscarriage.
 The exception to this is the removal of the corpus luteum from the ovary.
 This can cause fluctuations in the hormones necessary to maintain the pregnancy.

 Medications

 There is no significant association between antidepressant medication exposure and miscarriage.
-The risk of miscarriage is not likely decreased by discontinuing SSRIs prior to pregnancy.
+The risk of miscarriage is not likely decreased by discontinuing SSRIs before pregnancy.
 Some available data suggest that there is a small increased risk of miscarriage for women taking any antidepressant, though this risk becomes less statistically significant when excluding studies of poor quality.

 Medicines that increase the risk of miscarriage include: